About JMRTD

 Contact

-Active members of the JMRTD development team are listed on our member page on SourceForge.net.
+Active members of the JMRTD (and SCUBA) development team are listed on our member page on SourceForge.net.
 You can drop the project lead (Martijn Oostdijk ATM) a mail at info@jmrtd.org if you have questions or comments.
 Or you can leave a message on the Open Discussion forum on SourceForge.net.

 Documentation